openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

 2. Select _"Create a new branch for this commit and start a pull request."_
 3. Name the branch with a descriptive name
 4. Click on _"propose new file"_
-5. Assign **at least the workgroup manager responsible for you domain** to the pull request
+5. Assign **at least the workgroup manager responsible for your domain** to the pull request
 6. Assign a descriptive label to the pull request
 7. Click on _"create pull request"_